Star Trek: The Motion Picture: Technical consulting

 In the decade between the end of the Star Trek television series and the film, many of the futuristic technologies that appeared on the show—electronic doors that open automatically, talking computers, weapons that stun rather than kill, and personal communication devices—had become a reality.
 Roddenberry had insisted that the technology aboard the Enterprise be grounded in established science and scientific theories.
-The Motion Picture likewise received technical consultation from NASA, the Jet Propulsion Laboratory at California Institute of Technology, and the Massachusetts Institute of Technology, as well as individuals such as former astronaut Rusty Schweickart and the science fiction writer Isaac Asimov.
+The Motion Picture likewise received technical consultation from NASA, the Jet Propulsion Laboratory (JPL) at California Institute of Technology, and the Massachusetts Institute of Technology, as well as individuals such as former astronaut Rusty Schweickart and the science fiction writer Isaac Asimov.

+In the film's climax, the crew encounters the derelict Voyager 6.
+Only two were launched in real life, but the probe depicted in the film is visually identical to those.

 The greatest amount of technical advice for the production came from NASA, who provided Trek fan Jesco von Puttkamer as advisor to the film.
 Roddenberry had known Puttkamer since 1975, when they had been introduced by a mutual friend, the assistant director of astronautics at the Smithsonian Institution.
 From 1976 until the completion of the film Puttkamer provided the writers, producer, and director with memos on everything technical in the script; the scientist reviewed every line in the script, and was unpaid for his assistance.
 "Science fiction films, including those of the recent past, have been woefully short of good science advice", he said.
 "Star Wars [is] really not science fiction.
 I loved it, but it's a fairy tale of princes and knights in another galaxy.
 The technology was improbable, the science impossible."

+Theater audiences shared Kirk's surprise that V'Ger is originally from Earth; by the film's premiere, they were familiar with Voyager 1 and 2's widely publicized visits to Jupiter in mid-1979.
+Although Roddenberry was unable to borrow JPL's Voyager mockup for filming, von Puttkamer assured Roddenberry that any future Voyager 6 (Voyager 18 in early script drafts) would resemble 1 and 2, so production staff could use technical diagrams from JPL's John Casani, and photographs of the mockup, when building their own.
+The film version was three quarters of the size of the actual Voyagers.

 During the rewrite of the final scenes, the studio executives clashed with Roddenberry about the script's ending, believing that the concept of a living machine was too far-fetched.
 The executives consulted Asimov: if the writer decided a sentient machine was plausible, the ending could stay.
 Asimov loved the ending, but made one small suggestion; he felt that the use of the word "wormhole" was incorrect, and that the anomaly that the Enterprise found itself in would be more accurately called a "temporal tunnel".